Blueberry Spinach Kraut

 - 1 tablespoon Celtic Sea Salt

 - 1 handful spinach – chopped or shredded

 Every ingredient with a link was selected by me to make it easier for you.
 I may receive a small affiliate commission if you buy something through my links.
 Thank you! ❤️

 - Mix the Cutting Edge Culture or kefir whey into the cranberry and/or blueberry juice and mix well till culture package is dissolved.

-- Place the shredded or chopped cabbage in a bowl and sprinkle with Herbamare seasoning (or salt).
+- Place the shredded or chopped cabbage in a bowl and add the salt.

-- Add the next 3 ingredients and mix together well.
+- Add the rest of the ingredients and mix together well.
 Firmly pack the mixture into glass canning jar, leaving an inch or two for the cabbage to expand when it ferments.

-- Add the starter (or whey) to chopped vegetables in jars and fill the jars with water, leaving an inch or two at the top.
+- Add the starter (or whey) to chopped vegetables and fill the jar with water, leaving an inch or two at the top.